accessolutions/WebAccessForNVDA/readme.md

 the source tree.

 A possible solution is to use file-system junction.
-Run the following command from the current user config's `addons` directory:
+Run the following command from the current user config `addons` directory:

-`mklink /J WebAccess <path to the addon folder in the source tree>
+`mklink /J WebAccess <path to the addon folder in the source tree>`

 Note: Local administrator privileges are required.